 - Deliver appropriately accurate immigration advice and support in documentation/mentoring to each student affected by this disruption so that they remain in compliance.

-- Collaborate with campus units to help students who cannot return to the United States to adjust to a fully online schedule for semesters in which they cannot come to campus or to defer admission or return for a later semester.
+- Collaborate with campus units to help students who cannot return to the U.S. to adjust to a fully online schedule for semesters in which they cannot come to campus or to defer admission or return for a later semester.

 Establish and communicate to the campus community the timeline, constraints, and recruitment strategies required to reopen education abroad programs and University travel, both domestic and international.

 - As of June 16, 2021, University-sponsored domestic travel may be requested through the normal departmental channels, following those departmental processing requirements, submission and approval of a Travel Authorization by the appropriate channels.
 This means that all domestic travel, research and other, will return to regular processing.
 No Research Resumption Plans or additional travel risk committee reviews are required.